Orrell R.U.F.C.: Return to ownership by members

+Return to amateur status

 The story was becoming one of heartbreak for all those former players and stalwarts who had made Orrell one of the top clubs in the country before the professional era.
 A difficult, and at times heated process, off the field ensued, with the local newspaper reporting a group of members' intention to set up a breakaway club, before agreement from the existing committee that amateur rugby was the only way forward for rugby in Orrell, and a new start would allow the name and heritage of Orrell Rugby Union Football Club to move forward based on the values that were established by predecessors of this great club.

-The season saw record losses for the club, the worst being a misery-compounding 18-try 124-0 defeat away to Blaydon, after finding just seventeen players able to travel to the fixture.
-Without a win and just two draws to their name, Orrell bode a sad farewell to Edge Hall Road on 21 April when they were defeated 24-17 by Morley despite a heroic and spirited performance from the Orrell youngsters.
+The season saw record losses for the club, the worst being a misery-compounding 18-try 124–0 defeat away to Blaydon, after finding just seventeen players able to travel to the fixture.
+Without a win and just two draws to their name, Orrell bode a sad farewell to Edge Hall Road on 21 April when they were defeated 24–17 by Morley despite a heroic and spirited performance from the Orrell youngsters.
 Chudleigh subsequently left the club at the end of another relegation season to join the coaching staff at Halifax RUFC, a job he combined with the role of Community Marketing Manager for Sale Sharks.
 In 2008, he was appointed the new First XV coach at West Park St Helens RFC.

 Orrell played the 2007–08 and 2008–09 seasons in the Euromanx South Lancs and Cheshire 2.
 Despite suffering a 10-point deduction in the 08/09 season (subsequently demoting the club to 11th of 12 teams) for repeatedly postponing games due to poor playing surfaces at St John Rigby, it is believed the club will remain at this level once the RFU restructuring is finalised.

 For the club's inaugural season in SLC2, six players from the professional era stayed with the team - Brian Roberts, Martin McKeown, David Price, Andy Daley, Andrew Statter and John Hyland.
-The committee is continuing to search for land to develop a new ground on, and are currently drawing up proposals for a site that could house two pitches and a clubhouse.

 In the 2010–11 season, the club was promoted from South Lancs and Cheshire 2.